Skip to content

 ReactivityVirtual DOM + ReconciliationFine-grained Signals

-State APIuseState, useReducer, useContextUnified state()
+State APIuseState, useReducer, useContextUnified use()

 UpdatesRe-render entire component treeSurgical DOM updates

-Bundle Size~45kb gzipped~10-15kb gzipped
+Bundle Size~45kb gzipped~6KB gzipped

 PerformanceGood with optimizationExcellent by default